mnbroatch/react-dialogue-tree/README.md

 React Dialogue Tree is a component for displaying a videogame-style dialog box on a web page or in a react app.
 It accepts and presents a dialogue written in the [Yarn Language](https://yarnspinner.dev/).

-Under the hood, it uses [YarnBound](https://github.com/mnbroatch/yarn-bound).
-This repo also functions as an example of how to integrate YarnBound into a component.
+Under the hood, it uses [Bondage.js](https://github.com/mnbroatch/bondage).
+This repo also functions as an example of how to integrate Bondage.js into a component.

 A live demo is [on the author's web site](https://matthewbroatch.com/)